cuneytetyemez/Project2/README.md

 // As a user, I should be able to click the start the Book Appointment button // As a user, I should be able to click the Cancel Button // As a user, I should be able to enter to my information to the form // as i user when i entered the my pin number i should be able to cancel my appointment

 MVP
+​
-​I'm using Javascript, HTML and CSS for this app.
+ I'm using Javascript, HTML and CSS for this app.
 .I also work with full-stack application using Node.js, Mongoose, Express and EJS .I use the MVC file structure: Models, Views, Controllers .I use at least one model with all 7 RESTful routes and full CRUD.